Last changes: 2017-10-04

 so it will probably run on every platform that has a C compiler.
 Please contact me, if you want to test it on other platforms.

-The Windows version is available from this site, too; see "Resources" below.
+The Windows (and OS/2) version is available from this site, too; see "Resources" below.

 This page tells the story, how I started working on this compiler (in 2011), what I did so far, and what I will do next (if I get the spare time to do it).